Federico6419/Mask-CycleGAN/README.md

 # Mask CycleGAN

 Mask CycleGAN is an improvment to the original CycleGAN, indeed it deals with an Image-To-Image Translation between two domains.
-It use a different architecture and a masking scheme to solve two main problems of CycleGAN, that are the unimodality in image translation and the lack of interpretability of latent variables.
+It uses a different architecture and a masking scheme to solve two main problems of CycleGAN, that are the unimodality in image translation and the lack of interpretability of latent variables.

 ## Installation